dayton-plants/dayton-plants/README.md

 ## More about me....

-- 💻 I'm Dayton Low Plants & I am a senior full stack developer having 12 years of experience in web development.
+- 💻 I am a senior full stack developer having 12 years of experience in web development.
 - 🤟 I have started my career as a software engineer at Dreamers & Doers, then transfer my job to be an IC design system engineer, I do like the lower physical layer technology.
-- 📧 Email me at <a href="plantsdayton6@gmail.com" target="_blank">plantsdayton6@gmail.com</a>

 ## Languages & Tools 🛠